evelyn-needham/Voicelle/README.md

 # Setup
 Download the .py files.
 Make sure the python packages listed below are installed.

-THis code will work on both Windows and Mac Pyhton IDEs and terminals
+This code will work on both Windows and Mac Python IDEs or terminals

 # Examples/Output
 Here is an example of the output text file.